An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Are alcohol-related gifts appropriate?

-- Are there any material taboos (leather for Hindus, pork for Muslims)?
+- Are there material taboos (leather for Hindus, pork for Muslims)?

 - Are colors or numbers problematic?